devopsjesus/dscpush/README.md

 DscPush is a class-based Desired State Configuration (DSC) management framework primarily contained in a single module.
 It is written entirely in PowerShell, and there are no external dependencies (SQL, IIS, DLLs, etc).

+## Requirements
+- DscPush was written for WMF 5.1
+- Ability to establish CimSessions/PSSessions to target Node

 # Features
+DsCPush provides a near-complete set of features to complie and publish DSC configurations to target Nodes.
+Any missing features can be requested by submitting an Issue.
+Below are some of the highlighted capabilities of the module.

 ## Single Configuration Data File
 - Configuration data for any collection of target nodes is stored in and referenced from a single custom data file
 - Called a "NodeDefinition" script